-Your risk is higher than other people in the general population if you have a parent, brother or sister diagnosed with a brain tumour.
+Your risk is higher than other people in the general population if you have a close relative who has had a brain tumour.
+A close relative is a parent, sibling or child.

 A small proportion of brain tumours are related to known genetic conditions.
 People who have one of these rare syndromes have an increased risk of getting a brain tumour.